 If you enroll in and complete a defensive driving course with a traffic safety school, you can avoid a conviction on your driving record, and your insurance rates will not increase as a result of the violation.
 Check with the Illinois Bureau of Motor Vehicles.

 Illinois Defensive Driving Course Eligibility

 For most Illinois drivers who have received a traffic citation, defensive driving is an option for avoiding a conviction.
-However, there are a number of exceptions that may make a driver ineligible to use this benefit.
-Reasons why you may not be able to take a defensive driving course in Illinois include:
+However, several exceptions may make a driver ineligible to use this benefit.
+Reasons, why you may not be able to take a defensive driving course in Illinois, include: